andrasna/gatsby-theme-andras/content/blog/simple-carousel-pattern/index.md

 This example uses a few lines of JavaScript for the previous and next buttons, but the carousel is fully functional even without JavaScript.

-For a css-only solution, I recommend checking out this article: https://css-tricks.com/css-only-carousel/
+For a css-only solution (including control buttons), I recommend checking out this article: https://css-tricks.com/css-only-carousel/